snowdrop/k8s-infra/README.md

 -rw-r--r--    1 dabou  staff      131072 May  4 14:43 vbox-config.iso
 ```

-#### Create CentOS vm on VirtualBox
+#### Create VM on VirtualBox

-To automatically create a new Virtualbox VM using the customized CentOS Cloud image, execute the following script `create_vm.sh` on the machine running VirtualBox.
+To automate the process to create a vm top of `Virtualbox`, you will then execute the following script `create_vm.sh`.

 This script will perform the following tasks:

 - Power off the virtual machine if it is running
 - Unregister the vm `$VIRTUAL_BOX_NAME` and delete it
-- Rename Centos `vdj` to `disk.vdi`
+- Rename Centos `vdi` to `disk.vdi`
 - Resize the `vdi` disk to `15GB`
 - Create `vboxnet0` network and set dhcp server IP : `192.168.99.50/24`
 - Create Virtual Machine